 The Summit was meant to spark a conversation, a conversation I'm happy to be a part of if it helps inspire more college students to study abroad and more Americans to consider the option of working or volunteering in foreign countries.

-Departing the Old Executive Office Building, we found ourselves facing the West Wing, which was a remarkable moment I took the time to capture with a photo.
+Departing the Old Executive Office Building, we found ourselves facing the West Wing, a remarkable moment that I took the time to capture with a photo.

 Reception at the Newseum